Why do we need Vitamin D?

 Anti-cancer effects

-When your body doesn’t get enough Vitamin D, it called Vitamin D deficiency that can cause a condition called ‘Rickets’ for children and ‘Osteomalacia’ for adults.
-In both cases will cause soft, thin and brittle bones.
-It can also linked to cancer, asthma, diabetes, high blood pressure, depression, Alzheimer, multiple sclerosis and crohn’s diseases.
+When your body doesn’t get enough Vitamin D, it is called Vitamin D deficiency, which can cause a condition called ‘Rickets’ for children and ‘Osteomalacia’ for adults.
+Both cases will cause soft, thin and brittle bones.
+It can also be linked to cancer, asthma, diabetes, high blood pressure, depression, Alzheimer's, multiple sclerosis and Crohn’s disease.

-On a daily basis, your liver received Vitamin D when you expose your skin to the sunlight, eat foods or take supplements.
-Your liver will use the Vitamin D and change into a substance called 25(OH)D. It helps to manage calcium in your blood, bones and gut.
-Also help cells all over your body to communicate properly.
-Therefore, without or lack of Vitamin D, your body can’t perform at its best.
+Daily, your liver receives Vitamin D when you expose your skin to the sunlight, eat foods or take supplements.
+Your liver will use the Vitamin D and change it into a substance called 25(OH)D. It helps to manage calcium in your blood, bones and gut.
+Also helps cells all over your body to communicate properly.
+Therefore, or lack of Vitamin D, your body can’t perform at its best.

-How do I get Vitamin D my body needs?
+How do I get the Vitamin D my body needs?

-Although you can get Vitamin D from sunlight, because large amount of Vitamin D3 (Cholecalciferol) are made in your skin when you expose your skin to the sunlight.
-It only takes a short time to make between 10,000 to 25,000 IU (International Unit) of Vitamin D your body needs in one day.
-You also have to consider the area of your body receive the sunlight either in large areas when you are sun bathing or just your face and arm.
-But depends on your skin type and the risk of getting burn, and in worst case you can suffer skin cancer.
+Although you can get Vitamin D from sunlight, because large amount of Vitamin D3 (Cholecalciferol) is made in your skin when you expose your skin to the sunlight.
+It only takes a short time to make between 10,000 to 25,000 IU (International Units) of Vitamin D your body needs in one day.
+You also have to consider the area of your body that receives the sunlight, either in large areas when you are sunbathing or just your face and arms.
+But depends on your skin type and the risk of getting a burn, and in the worst case, you can suffer skin cancer.

 The amount of vitamin D you get from exposing your bare skin to the sun depends on:

-Depends on where you live – how many hours a day sunlight available
+Depends on where you live – how many hours a day sunlight is available

-Depends on your skin color – darker skins make less Vitamin D than pale skins
+Depends on your skin colour – darker skins make less Vitamin D than pale skin

-Depends on your skin expose to the sunlight – the larger areas exposure will get more Vitamin D
+Depends on your skin's exposure to the sunlight – the larger areas of exposure will get more Vitamin D

-Other factors of which can affect the amount of Vitamin D, your body produces from exposure to the sunlight too:
+Other factors which can affect the amount of Vitamin D your body produces from exposure to the sunlight too:

-Your age – the older you are, your skin produce less Vitamin D
+Your age – the older you are, your skin produces less Vitamin D

-Air pollution – it soaks up the UVB which will reflects back into the space, so you get less Vitamin D
+Air pollution – it soaks up the UVB, which will reflect into the space, so you get less Vitamin D

-Most are concerning about exposing your skin to the sun too much will either get burn or getting skin cancer.
-But by protecting your skin from the sun will not get Vitamin D your body needs.
+Most are concerned that exposing your skin to the sun too much will either cause a burn or lead to skin cancer.
+But protecting your skin from the sun will not get the Vitamin D your body needs.
 You can never get enough Vitamin D from what we eat daily.
-Therefore, the best way to get Vitamin D to your body needs is through supplementation.
+Therefore, the best way to get Vitamin D into your body is through supplementation.
 It can be from tablets and capsules or even liquid forms.
 Vitamin D3 is the best kind of supplement to take.

-The amount of Vitamin D you should take daily can be varying recommend from different organizations.
-Some recommends taking larger amount, but for those with health problems or currently are taking certain medicines, you may need to take extra care.
+The amount of Vitamin D you should take daily can be varying recommend from different organisations.
+Some recommend taking a larger amount, but for those with health problems or who are currently taking certain medicines, you may need to take extra care.

-Different organizations recommend different amounts of vitamin D supplement to take each day.
-The Vitamin D Council recommends taking larger amounts of vitamin D each day than other organizations, because smaller amounts aren’t enough to give you what your body needs.
+Different organisations recommend different amounts of vitamin D supplements to take each day.
+The Vitamin D Council recommends taking larger amounts of vitamin D each day than other organisations, because smaller amounts aren’t enough to give you what your body needs.
 Most people can take vitamin D supplements with no problems.
 However, if you have certain health problems or take certain medicines, you may need to take extra care.

 Various organisations Food and Nutrition Board